lukas-h/toy-http/README.md

 ## usage
 After the installation, you can use the command `toy-http`.
-#### arguments
-If you call the command without any arguments, it'll run in the actual folder.
-For more advanced usage, you can set as first argument the folder or port.
-Then the folder and as third argument how many connections are possible at once.
+If you call toy-http without any arguments, it will serve in the actual folder on port 8976.
+For better customization, you can set as first or second argument the path to serve or the port.
+You can optionally add a third argument; the maximum of connections at once.
 ![](http://www.lukashimsel.me/pics/toy-http2.png)

 ## dependencies